Appendix: Config Format Reference

 Provides documentation and context enhancement for parameters ($PARAM$ or $PARAM|DEFAULT$) in triggers / effects / inline scripts: binding context keys, declaring context configs and scope context, and supporting context inheritance from usage sites.

-Path location: parameters/{name}.
+parameters/{name}, where{name}is the config name.
 The name supports constants, template expressions, ANT path patterns, and regular expressions.

 Main fields: